 (2) The Advisory Board is to consist of

-(c) two members, at least one of whom is not an advocate or barrister, nominated by Quebec's Minister of Justice;
+(a) three members, at least two of whom are not advocates or barristers in a province or territory, nominated by the Minister of Justice;

-(d) a practising member in good standing of the Barreau du Quebec, nominated by the Barreau du Quebec;
+(b) a practising member in good standing of the bar of a province or territory, nominated by the Canadian Bar Association;

-(f) a retired Quebec judge of a Quebec superior court or of the Supreme Court of Canada, nominated by the Canadian Judicial Council; and
+(d) a retired superior court judge, nominated by the Canadian Judicial Council; and

 Length of Terms